PaddyKavanagh/PaddyKavanagh.github.io/_build/saturation.md

 Set the name of the input file and run the step.
-This will produce an output file ending with `_saturation.fits`
+This will produce an output file ending with `_saturationstep.fits`

 *Parameters used:*